 In their paper, Tamara Nefedova, with some co-authors, uses transaction-level data from Ancerno to investigate implicit cost dynamics and estimate transaction costs associated with trading asset-pricing anomalies.
 They find that the related costs are considerably lower than documented by previous studies.
 On the same topic, Charles Chevalier and Serge Darolles used proprietary trading data to analyze the transaction costs associated with the implementation of systematic trend following strategies.
 They show in “Futures Market Liquidity and the Trading Cost of Trend Following Strategies” that the decrease in the volatility of commodity markets implies an increase of the leverage needed to meet the fund investment objectives.
 An increase of the total amount of transaction costs paid by the funds follows, with as consequence a decrease in the fund returns.

-The paper by Hector Chan extend previous works on market impact by considering more flexible forms of the function measuring the link between the order size and the price impact.
+The paper by Hector Chan extends previous works on market impact by considering more flexible forms of the function measuring the link between the order size and the price impact.
 He shows that these more realistic specification may lead to very different results and change the forecast capacity of the usual arbitrage strategies.

 Algo and/or High frequency trading